-Durban, South Africa is known for its warm weather, chilled vibe and long stretch of blue surf.
-There are a variety of things to do in Durban and its surrounding area (and it doesn’t need to break the bank)
+Durban, South Africa is known for its warm weather, chilled vibes, boat rides , rickshaw rides and long stretch of blue surf.
+There are a variety of fun things to do in Durban for under R100 and its surrounding area (and it doesn’t need to break the bank)

 Young or old, an avid adventurer, culture fundi or shopaholic… the city offers something for the whole family.
+You can enjoy the best bunny chow in Durban or why not take the family on one of the Durban boat cruises?
 Here is a complete list of a 101 things to do in Durban to keep away the budget blues.

-(Please note that the prices below are subject to change.
-Make sure to check the relevant websites before travelling).
+Please note that the prices below are subject to change.
+Make sure to check with the relevant places before travelling.

 To keep former president Nelson Mandela’s legacy alive, people from the local community added their “legacy lock” padlocks on the fence at the corner of Gordon and Florida road in 2013.
 People from around the world have been adding locks to the fence ever since.
-Add your own lock and keep the legacy alive.
+Take your own padlock and add it to the fence to keep the legacy alive.

-The Assagay coffee tour is a must for any coffeeholic!
-The tour covers everything that goes into a perfect cuppa coffee – from growing the coffee trees, the various production processes such as milling and roasting and ending with a coffee tasting of the different blends at the Coffee House.
+The Assagay coffee farm is a must for any coffeeholic!
+Taking an Assagay coffee tour will teach you everything about how that perfect cuppa coffee is made.
+Learn about the coffee trees, the various coffee production processes such as milling and roasting and ending with a coffee tasting of the different blends at the Coffee House.
 (Booking Essential)

 Why not give back to the environment by buying a tree and planting it?
 Teach your kids to be passionate about the future and give back to the world.
 The nursery will give you great advise about the best tree to buy, how big they get, how to care for your tree and where to plant it.
 (We personally try to plant a tree at least twice a year)